• Skip to primary navigation

 Before we look at the human foods we love, I wanted to share some of my favorite dog food treats and recipes.

-For the best dog birthday cake recipe, check out Elyn Ryn.
-Don’t give them to your pup if they are lactose intolerant or have a dairy allergy.
-She made the crust out of rolled oats and shredded coconut.
+For the best dog birthday cake, check out my dog cheesecake recipe.
+Don’t give it to your pup if they are lactose intolerant or have a dairy allergy.
+I made the crust out of rolled oats and shredded coconut.
 The filling has cottage cheese and Greek yogurt.

 slices of New York cheesecake.